undergrad-partner-school

 Student Services

-At Washington Adventist University, there are many amenities required for a comfortable and safe life on campus.
+Washington Adventist University provides a number of services needed for a pleasant and safe life on campus.

 There are 24-hour emergency phone and alarm devices.
 There is a 24-hour security patrol.
-Theer is a nighttime transportation/escort service.
+The transport/escort service operates during late hours.

 All in all, campus life at Washington Adventist University is rich and vibrant and provides everything most students need.